The customer journey is broken into tens of hundreds of thousands of micro-moments. Out of all of those – what is within your power to control?

 You have to identify the actual culprit.
 If you’re offering the same or similar dish on your in-store and off-prem menu, you can easily determine where the biggest gaps in execution are.

-By assessing over 180,000 Yumpingo off-premises reviews, we determined that digital customers are three times more likely to score an experience poorly if an item is missing from their order.
+By analyzing over 180,000 Yumpingo off-premises reviews, we determined that digital customers are three times more likely to score an experience poorly if an item is missing from their order.
 On average, multi-unit brands report 30% missing items from their off-premises operations.
 The impact that has on customer satisfaction, traffic, and sales – massive.

 3. Common mistake: pricing on-prem and off-prem similarly